intel-iot-devkit/parking-lot-counter-cpp/README.md

 The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a parking space data analytics system.

-The DNN models used in this application are Intel® optimized models that are part of the OpenVINO™ toolkit.
+The DNN model used in this application is an Intel® optimized models that is part of the OpenVINO™ toolkit.

 You can find them here:

 - `/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-and-vehicle-detector-adas-0001
-`

 ![Code organization](./images/arch3.png)